ghostintranslation/motherboard6/README.md

 Then you are ready to compile and upload the sketch.

+## MIDI

+The MIDI input and output jacks are directly connected to the Teensy serial input and output.
+That means there is not protection against voltage or current.
+It is primarily ment to connect 2 of these modules, or 2 Teensy together.
+If you want to connect something else to it make sure to provide a maximum of 3.3v and 250 mA.

 ## Design rules

 I made up design rules so that I can create many modules that will reuse the same back boards to lower the cost, and to make it look nice too.